 Open to: Grades 9 - 12

-Prerequisites: Qualifying math score, completion of Trigonometry, and completion of AP Physics 1 or AP Physics C.
+Prerequisites: Completion of Trigonometry, and completion of AP Physics 1 or AP Physics C.

 Recommended School Credit: One academic year

-Student Expectations: Students are strongly encouraged to work an average of 15-20 hours per week for intensive 12-week sessions with no breaks, and 8-10 hours per week for the 30-week session with breaks for holidays.
+Student Expectations: Students are strongly encouraged to work an average of 6-8 hours per week for the 30-week session with breaks for holidays.